Applied Mathematics Requirements

 |75th (top earners)||$63k|

-Applied Mathematics graduates are not very underemployed compared to other graduates.
+Applied Mathematics graduates are highly employed compared to other graduates.
 We have collected data on three types of underemployment.
 Part-time refers to work that is less than 30 hours per week.
 Non-college refers to work that does not require a college degree.
 Low-paying includes a list of low-wage service jobs such as janitorial work, serving, or dishwashing.